The Melania Jacket Is Selling for $850 on eBay

 Zara has yet to comment on the design’s high demand.

-According to the Post, one user of secondhand app Poshmark, added a disclaimer to their jacket search writing they’re in the market to buy one not “as a political statement, but a Halloween costume.”
+According to the Post, one user of secondhand app Poshmark added a disclaimer to their jacket search, writing they’re in the market to buy one not “as a political statement, but a Halloween costume.”

 Reminiscent of “Make America Great Again,” following Melania’s appearance merchandise circulated with knockoff spins with the phrase “I Really Do Care” to raise money for immigrant families.